-Staff training is one of the most important keys to make it al work.
+Staff training is one of the most important keys to make it all work.
 You must train current staff and new staff on the overall program.
 Short frequent refresher training programs are encouraged.
 Monitoring is necessary and receiving feedback from personnel is also important to find out what is working and what is not.
 Quality education and clear communication will result in higher participation.

-Appoint a person responsible for separating waste for recycling demonstrated that the closer the waste generation is monitored, the less the hotels paid for disposal.
+Appoint a person responsible for separating waste for recycling

 For general waste disposal, appoint a responsible person to make sure items are separated as they go into dumpsters or main collection containers.
 This monitoring will help with a load not being rejected due to contamination and incurring a higher disposal cost.
-It has been
+It has been demonstrated that the closer the waste generation is monitored, the less the hotels paid for disposal.